androidx/androidx/docs/api_guidelines/testing.md

 you should instead is verify that is possible to write the same test without mocking, if not, again you should **provide better alternative in your API**.

-## How do I approach testing story for my API?
+#### How do I approach testing story for my API?

-Best way is to step into developer's shoes and write a sample app that is a showcase for your API, then go to the next step - test that code also.
+The best way is to step into developer's shoes and write a sample app that is a showcase for your API, then go to the next step - test that code also.
 If you are able to implement tests for your demo app, then users of your API will also be able to implement tests for functionalities where your API is also used.